 In a Nutshell

-systemic.engineering treats collaboration as infrastructure.
+systemic.engineering treats collaboration as an optimization problem.

-Not vibes.
+Not coaching.

-Not hope.
+Not motivation.

 We model organizations the way engineers model distributed systems: